mboorj/mboorj/README.md

 🌱 I’m currently learning Python and Ruby

-:hammer: I'm currently working on a text adventure game and Advent of Code
+:hammer: I'm currently working on a text adventure game and a handful of Sonic Pi projects

 :kite: I also enjoy film photography, knitting, and printmaking